RichardCanXu/Medical-summarizer/README.md

-This will take info from patients and visits and summarize them into a letter
+This program takes info from patients and doctor visits and summarizes them into a letter